utdata/rwd-mastery-assignments/military-surplus/rubric-wb.md

 - Similarly, it might make sense to create tabs for each local agency that filters for that agency (started from the cleaned data).
 Then you can build subsequent tabs from the agency tab to find your answers.
 - Keep your tab names short.
 You'll run out of room if you don't.
 (It's a bug.)
 - The **Group** function and the **Sum** operations within it are your friend for this assignment.
 - Format your "value" columns as currency, because it is money.
-Once you use a Group function you will have for format those values as currency again.
+Once you use a Group function you will have to reformat those values as currency again.
 - Make sure you use annotations for your steps.

 ## Turning in the assignment